douaaaaa/simple-crud-api-backend/README.md

   PORT=3000
 ```

-Replace <username>, <password>, and yourdatabase with your MongoDB Atlas credentials and the name of your database.
+Replace username, password, and yourdatabase with your MongoDB Atlas credentials and the name of your database.
 You can find these details in the MongoDB Atlas dashboard.

 ## Usage